Running your first job

 #PBS -lwalltime=HH:MM:00

-The second gives the the number of cores N and memory M that the job needs.
-These are per-node and here only a single node is request.
-Requesting more nodes only makes sense if your code is able to run across multiple nodes:
+The second line gives the the number of cores N and memory M that the job needs.
+These values are per-node and in this example, only a single node is requested:

 #PBS -lselect=1:ncpus=N:mem=Mgb